BlockCarbon/market/infraUTXO/1100243_NMKRstudio/readme.md

 NMKR Studio is partially open-sourced and will be "further open sourced in the future".
 This makes the usability of the code inside **Blockcarbon Market** Difficult, but the project offers valuable insights into RWA token minting on Cardano.

 The team offer valuable information about token issuance, token registry and also provide one-stop services to conveniently mint tokens without access to a Cardano node or CLI.
 Their [Github page](https://github.com/nftmakerio) offers other partially open sourced code as well.

+[API](https://github.com/nftmakerio/NMKR-Studio-API-GeneratorTS) is leveraging Typescript which is also a good fit.